shautvast/concurrencypuzzlers/readme.md

 ## Chapter 1 Fundamentals
 - [`UnsafeSequence`](src/chapter1/UnsafeSequence.java) Shows that concurrent reads will see the same value, resulting in undefined behavior.
 The code uses the treadsafe _CopyOnWriteArrayList_ instead of printing directly to stdout to prove that the writes/updates are not ordered, not the calls to _println()_.
 The code also introduces the use of _TestHarness_ that allows any number of threads to operate on the class under test.
 Internally it uses a _CountdownLatch_ to assure that the threads al start the exact same time instead of creation time (the threads themselves are created sequentially).
 This technique is described in JCiP ch.
 5.1.1
 - [`SafeSequence`](src/chapter1/SafeSequence.java) Uses *synchronized* to guarantee ordered reads/updates.
+- [`Waiter`](src/chapter1/Waiter.java) Object.wait() is tricky.
+For instance the user must use _synchronized_ but in this case does not lock on the monitor.
+Other threads can still 'synchronize' on it as shown.
+The more well known catch is that there can be spurious wakeups, so the user needs some boolean value to make sure a wakeup was valid (not shown here).

 ### cretans
 _'All the Cretans are liars'_  -- <cite>Epimenides the Cretan</cite>